 As a student at the University of Florida, you have committed yourself to uphold the Honor Code, which includes the following pledge: "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity."
 You are expected to exhibit behavior consistent with this commitment to the UF academic community, and on all work submitted for credit at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
 It is assumed that you will complete all work independently in each course unless the instructor provides explicit permission for you to collaborate on course tasks (e.g. assignments, papers, quizzes, exams).
 Furthermore, as part of your obligation to uphold the Honor Code, you should report any condition that facilitates academic misconduct to appropriate personnel.
 It is your individual responsibility to know and comply with all university policies and procedures regarding academic integrity and the Student Honor Code.
 Violations of the Honor Code at the University of Florida will not be tolerated.
-Violations will be reported to the Dean of Students Office for consideration of disciplinary action.
-For more information regarding the Student Honor Code, please see: http://www.dso.ufl.edu/sccr/process/student-conduct-honor-code.
+Violations will be reported to the Dean of Students

+Office for consideration of disciplinary action.
+For more information regarding the Student Honor Code, please see: https://sccr.dso.ufl.edu/process/student-honor-code/.

 PLAGIARISM, WHETHER INTENTIONAL OR UNINTENTIONAL, IS A SERIOUS AND POTENTIALLY CAREER-ENDING FORM OF ACADEMIC MISCONDUCT.
-Copying and pasting is never okay in academia.
-Direct quotes are not commonly used in science writing; paraphrases accompanied by a proper citation should be used instead.
-Use of direct quotes of outside sources in this class will result in a loss of credit.
-Use Page 10 of 15 of photographs or images without proper citation, both in-text and in a references list, is also considered plagiarism.
+Copying and pasting from external sources without attribution is never okay in academia.
+Direct quotes are not commonly used in science writing; paraphrases accompanied by a proper in-text citation should be used instead.
+Inappropriate use of direct quotes in this class will result in a loss of credit.